curl/curl/docs/BUGS.md

  maybe they are off in the woods hunting.
 Have patience.
 Allow at least a few days before expecting someone to have responded.

- In the issue tracker you can expect that some labels will be set on the issue to help categorize it.
+ In the issue tracker, you can expect that some labels will be set on the issue to help categorize it.

 ## First response